 The Mystery of Israel

-Contemplative prayer helps us to share in God’s feelings toward his people and, consquently, we receive from Him his unrepentant burning love for the first-born son, object of his constant predilection « on account of the patriarchs » (Rm 11,28).
+Contemplative prayer allows us to share in God’s feelings toward his people and, consequently, we receive his burning love for the first-born son, object of his constant predilection “on account of the patriarchs” (Rm 11:28).

 Intercession for the Jewish people, therefore, occupies an important and privileged space in our prayer life, so that God’s purpose for Israel may come to fruition.

-The Community, seized from within by an eschatological tension through the outpouring of the Holy Spirit, longs for a common Passover with Israel and for the glorious manifestation of the Lamb who will establish us in the final and everlasting Shabbat, none other than the Kingdom to come.
+The Community, seized by an eschatological tension in the outpouring of the Holy Spirit, longs for a common Passover with Israel and for the glorious manifestation of the Lamb who will establish us in the final and everlasting Shabbat.

 Maranatha!
 Come Lord Jesus!